Discover more in Sussex

 Sussex is a place of iconic coastline, gardens, literary greats, rolling South Downs, vast art collections and a castle.

-Beautiful spring gardens are found all over Sussex.
-Discover swathes of daffodils, spring blossom, winding garden paths and woodlands full of bluebells.
+Discover waxy magnolias, winding garden paths and fragrant spring bulbs and blossom in our gardens in Sussex.
 Come out for an uplifting spring stroll at Nymans, Sheffield Park and Garden, Bateman’s, Petworth and Standen.

-From new blooms to soft birdsong, Standen comes to life in springtime.
+From new blooms to soft birdsong, Standen comes to life in springtime, the beds and borders packed with cheerful spring bulbs.
 Enjoy the clouds of pear and apple blossom.
-Followed by wisteria, clothing the wall by the lavender lawn with fragrant purple blooms.
+Followed by wisteria, which clothing the wall by the lavender lawn with fragrant purple blooms.
 Rhododendrons from Mrs Beale’s original collection can be seen around the garden from mid May.
-While bluebells fill the woodlands.
+While bluebells fill the ancient woodlands on the wider estate.

-In spring, the gardens at Lamb House come alive with vibrant seasonal blooms and lush greenery, offering a tranquil retreat for visitors.
+The gardens at Lamb House come alive with vibrant seasonal blooms and lush greenery, offering a tranquil retreat for visitors.
 The historic garden features neatly tended borders and charming pathways, complemented by fragrant flowers bursting into colour.
-As the season progresses, the garden room wall becomes adorned with a breathtaking cascade of purple wisteria in full bloom.

 Discover the top Sussex gardens designed or influenced by Lancelot 'Capability' Brown or Humphry Repton.